stnavdeev/econometrics/README.md

-# Econometrics.
-Tutorials
+# Econometrics

-This is the repository for tutorial slides for the PhD level course in Econometrics at the Tinbergen Institute, Amsterdam.
+This is the repository for slides for the PhD level course in Econometrics at the Tinbergen Institute, Amsterdam.
 The course can be found here: https://www.tinbergen.nl/courses/520/econometrics-ii

 The outline of the course:
 1. [Censored regression, selection model, weak IV, and quantile regression](https://github.com/stnavdeev/econometrics/blob/main/tutorial1/tutorial1.pdf)